 I became interested in her magical order, “The Order of the Morningstar” or simply, “OMS” when I read about how she heavily worked with the Seven Archangels that correspond directly with the planets – and at one time was known as “gods” within the Chaldean magical system.

 This was very much an interest of mine, because when I became a young adult and was getting involved in the Horsa Tradition, I learned about these same angels of the planets and how to call upon and invoke their assistance during the correct planetary/angelic hours.
-These beings were not “gods,” as our tradition is not polytheistic in anyway, but simply believes in a Supreme Being that we have come from and will one day return to through the process of many lives/reincarnation – but the angels are part of that spiritual mix as beings within this vast universe that we strive to understand little by little.
+The angels are part of that spiritual mix as beings within this vast universe that we strive to understand little by little.

 One particular angel that Phillips talks about in her book that was highly important to Madeline is called Lumiel.
 This is another interesting coincidence that lead me to Montalban’s system: